annypan/5520-final-project/README.md

 ## Module organization

 Our project consists of two main parts: the JS flow parser and the typechecker.
 The parser consumes type-annotated JS program and produces an AST, which is then fed into the typechecker to check for type errors.

 **Syntax.hs**: Defines the AST syntax that the JS programs are expected to translate into.

-**Parser.hs**:
+**Parser.hs**: Taken from the lecture on parser; parsing with applicative functors.

-**FlowParser.hs**:
+**FlowParser.hs**: Translates a type-annotated JS program into an AST with defined syntax.

 **State.hs**: Taken from the lecture on states; a generic state transformer.